kkamagui/github_page/source/_posts/who-am-i.md

 title: Who Am I?
 date: 2017-04-27
 ---
 I'm Seunghun Han (a.k.a kkamagui) at National Security Research Institute of South Korea.
 I was an eMMC firmware developer at Samsung.
 Currently, I'm a senior security researcher, a hypervisor developer, and an operating system developer.

+I'm also a member of the Influencer Program at Black Hat Asia and can distribute discount code for the Black Hat Asia.
+If you are going to the conference, feel free to contact me via [Twitter: @kkamagui1](https://twitter.com/kkamagui1), [Facebook: Seunghun Han](https://www.facebook.com/seunghoon.han.3701), and [LinkedIn: Seunghun Han](https://www.linkedin.com/in/seunghun-han-717bb5b0/).

 I have been doing various kinds of research from security analysis to hypervisor and OS development.
 I published two books and several papers about them.
 They are listed below.